Spyware, trojans, and other nasties

 You may need to turn off the windows "System Restore" capability to clear away infected files from the restore folder.
 This will also prevent it reloading the infected files back onto your computer the next time you use the system restore capability!.

 You may need a process killer like Task Manager to stop malicious applications running before you can remove them.
 If the malware recognises and defeats the built in task manager then you may need to find an alternative program (see the security software section for more advice).
 Sometimes simply making a copy of the taskmgr.exe file in your windows directory and renaming it to something else will fool many monitoring processes that would otherwise stop it.
-It is often worth the effort to expand a new copy of any utility files like this from your windows CD.
+It is often worth the effort to expand a new copy of any utility files like this from your windows install disk.
 That way you can be sure that you are not using a version that may have been deliberately altered by the malware.

 You may need to get well acquainted with windows regedit (note that indiscriminate use of this program can cause as much or more damage than the malware itself!).